evolvingstuff/vdw2/content/posts/parkinson-disease-increased-in-israel-by-50-percent-in-7-years.md

 * <a href="/posts/hypothesis-of-cause-and-affect-of-vitamin-d-deficiency" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 63">Hypothesis of cause and affect of vitamin D deficiency</a>

-* <a href="/posts/air-conditioning-probably-has-decreased-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 81">Air Conditioning probably has decreased vitamin D</a> perhaps the major cause
+* [Air Conditioning probably has decreased vitamin D](/posts/air-conditioning-probably-has-decreased-vitamin-d) perhaps the major cause